kora-projects/kora-docs/mkdocs/docs/en/documentation/kafka.md

 ### Configuration

-The configuration describes the settings of a particular `@KafkaListener` and is described in the `KafkaListenerConfig` class, below is an example for the configuration at path `path.to.config`:
+Configuration describes the settings of a particular `@KafkaListener` and an example for the configuration at path `path.to.config` is given below.

+Example of the complete configuration described in the `KafkaListenerConfig` class (default or example values are specified):

 ===! ":material-code-json: `Hocon`"